runadock/docs/docs/DevelopersGuide.md

 Containers

-The Containers page gives you the possibility to start and stop docker containers.
+The Containers page gives you the possibility to start and stop docker containers, as well as an overview about your running containers.

-- Source: type the GitHub URL or the Docker Hub image name of your project
+- Source: type the GitHub URL or the Docker Hub image name of your project.
-- Command: is optional and can be used in case of a command is needed to run your docker container
+- Command: is optional and can be used in case of a command is needed to run your docker container.
-- Environment: also optional for a comma separated list of environment variables to set up the environment of your container
+- Environment: also optional for a comma separated list of environment variables to set up the environment of your container.
 - Name: in case you will run some containers at a time the Name value will give you an easy possibility to differentiate your docker containers.
 - Size: choose the size for your container.
-Information about the available sizes can be found here: https://github.com/runadock/docs/blob/master/docs/Introduction.md#features
+Information about the available sizes can be found at https://github.com/runadock/docs/blob/master/docs/Introduction.md#features
+- Plan: use the Dedicated button to get a dedicated IPv4 address for your container.

+Depending on your selection of size and plan you will get immediatly the information about the costs of the container below the Create and Cancel buttons.

+If you have started the container it shows up in the list of already running containers.
+With the information button you can view the details of the container.
+The Trash button can be used to stop the container.

 Tokens